 If you plan on visiting Milford Sound (which you should, it’s spectacular) then a visit to the Milford Swing is a must.
 Whether you love photography or just want to enjoy the most beautiful swing in the world then I highly advise not missing it – it’s one of the best things to do in Milford!

 I hope this short post has helped you find the Milford Swing and please share your photos and thoughts of the Milford Sound Swing with us in the comments below or via our social media channels.
 We really love hearing about our reader’s adventures and connecting with like-minded people!

-We have several other blogs on the Milford Sound area and New Zealand.
+We have several other blogs on Milford Sound, Queenstown, and New Zealand.
 Our blogs include lots of information for fellow travelers, great tips and tricks, and photos to help inspire your travels!
 Some you may like are: